SuperGO2/supergo2-issues/README.md

 To play the Closed Alpha you need to have a generated account.
 This account can only be obtained if you meet any of the following conditions:

-- If you are a patron who donated in any of the 3 tiers and at any time before May 31 of this year.
+- If you are a patron who donated in any of the 3 tiers and at any time ~~before May 31 of this year~~.
 - If you boost the official Discord before May 31 of this year.
 - If you have the Battle Reviewer role.
 - If you have the Influencer role.